SamGorr/tscmf_system/memory-bank/implementation-summary.md

   - Consolidated important transaction metadata in a single section
   - Enhanced visual hierarchy with status information prominently displayed in the header
   - Improved access to source documents within the context of request information
+  - Editable fields with proper data validation and error handling
+  - Direct updates to the backend database via API